startupheroes/startupheroes-checkstyle/RULES.md

 # Checks for Class design:

-1. FinalClass: Checks that class which has only private ctors is declared as final.
-2. InterfaceIsType: Use Interfaces only to define types.
+1. InterfaceIsType: Use Interfaces only to define types.
 An interface should describe a type, it is therefore inappropriate to define an interface that does not contain any methods but only constants.
-3. VisibilityModifier: Checks visibility of class members.
+2. VisibilityModifier: Checks visibility of class members.
 Only static final, immutable or annotated by specified annotation members may be public, other class members must be private unless allowProtected/Package is set.

 # Miscellaneous other checks: